4 Easy and Healthy After School Snacks for Kids That You Can Make Ahead of Time

 - Slice melon fruit such as watermelon, cantaloupe, or honeydew into so that it makes a flat surface and press the cookie cutter into the fruit.

-- Place the fruit into a skewer; you can also alternate different fruits.
+- Place the fruit into a skewer; you can also alternate with different fruits (berries, grapes, etc.)

 - Place the kabobs in the fridge so that they are nice and cool when eaten.
 Find the perfect cookie cutter and the possibilities are endless!